What is Azure Virtual Network?

 Communicate with the internet

-All resources in a virtual network can communicate outbound to the internet, by default.
+All resources in a VNet can communicate outbound to the internet, by default.
 You can communicate inbound to a resource by assigning a public IP address or a public Load Balancer.
 You can also use public IP or public Load Balancer to manage your outbound connections.
 To learn more about outbound connections in Azure, see Outbound connections, Public IP addresses, and Load Balancer.

 When using only an internal Standard Load Balancer, outbound connectivity is not available until you define how you want outbound connections to work with an instance-level public IP or a public Load Balancer.